This documentation section is targeted at developers who are interested in contributing to Hubble. For this purpose, it describes Hubble internals.

 keep track of all Hubble instances and query their respective gRPC services.

-This service is typically only exposed on a local Unix domain socket and a Kubernetes Service and is primarily used by Hubble Relay in order to have a cluster-wide view of all Hubble instances.
+This service is exposed as a Kubernetes Service and is primarily used by Hubble Relay in order to have a cluster-wide view of all Hubble instances.

 The Peer service obtains peer change notifications by subscribing to Cilium’s node manager.
 To this end, it internally defines a handler that implements Cilium’s datapath node handler interface.